-You will need to make estimated tax payments for 2024 if (1) you expect to owe at least \$1,000 in tax for 2024 after subtracting your withholding and refundable credits, and (2) you expect your withholding and refundable credits to be less than the smaller of (i) 90 percent of the tax to be shown on your 2024 tax return, or (ii) 100 percent of the tax shown on your 2023 tax return (110 percent if adjusted gross income exceeds \$150,000, or if married filing separately, more than \$75,000).
-Your 2023 tax return must cover all 12 months.
+You will need to make estimated tax payments for 2025 if (1) you expect to owe at least \$1,000 in tax for 2025 after subtracting your withholding and refundable credits, and (2) you expect your withholding and refundable credits to be less than the smaller of (i) 90 percent of the tax to be shown on your 2025 tax return, or (ii) 100 percent of the tax shown on your 2024 tax return (110 percent if adjusted gross income exceeds \$150,000, or if married filing separately, more than \$75,000).
+Your 2024 tax return must cover all 12 months.

-The four-step procedure for reporting and paying estimated taxes for 2024 is summarized below.
+The four-step procedure for reporting and paying estimated taxes for 2025 is summarized below.

-Compute your estimated tax for 2024 using the Form 1040-ES worksheet.
+Compute your estimated tax for 2025 using the Form 1040-ES worksheet.
 Ministers' quarterly estimated tax payments should take into account both income taxes and self-employment taxes.
-A refund associated with an overpayment of your taxes for 2023 may be applied to your estimated tax payments due for 2024.
+A refund associated with an overpayment of your taxes for 2024 may be applied to your estimated tax payments due for 2025.

 For estimated tax purposes, the year is divided into four payment periods.
 Each period has a specific payment due date.
 If you don't pay enough tax by the due date of each of the payment periods, you may be charged a penalty even if you are due a refund when you file your income tax return.
-Pay one-fourth of your total estimated taxes for 2024 in each of four quarterly installments as follows:
+Pay one-fourth of your total estimated taxes for 2025 in each of four quarterly installments as follows:

 FOR THE PERIOD DUE DATE

-January 1-March 31 April 15, 2024
+January 1-March 31 April 15, 2025

-April 1-May 31 June 15, 2024
+April 1-May 31 June 16, 2025

-June 1-August 31 September 15, 2024
+June 1-August 31 September 15, 2025

-September 1-December 31 January 15, 2025
+September 1-December 31 January 15, 2026

 If the due date for making an estimated tax payment falls on a Saturday, Sunday, or legal holiday, the IRS says the payment will be on time if it is made on the next day that's not a Saturday, Sunday, or legal holiday.
+If you reside in an area affected by a federally declared disaster, then these dates may be affected by any special extensions granted as a result of the declaration.
+See more information in Part 1.